Mahkxai/GAC-Tour/README.md

 ### Firebase Database Snapshot
 ![fb_database](https://github.com/hardikshr/GAC-Tour/assets/110008888/56d0e4fb-61ca-4e11-8527-a308b0129291)

-For the final version, the students will have access to a map where they can drop a pin to a desired location and upload a media for the region enclosing the pin.
 Currently, the media for a particular building is streamed onto the app once the user is within 50 meters of the building.
 This is achieved by having a reference latitude and longitude